MagicFuse: Single Image Fusion for Visual and Semantic Reinforcement: Methodology

+\textbf{Diffusion Estimation.} We employ a latent diffusion model built upon a U-Net backbone.
+The model operates by gradually corrupting the latent representation $\bm{z}_0$ of the target image into Gaussian noise over $T$ timesteps (forward process) and then learning to reverse this process to reconstruct $\bm{z}_0$ from pure noise $\bm{z}_T \sim \mathcal{N}(\mathbf{0}, \bm{I})$ (reverse process).
+Instead of modeling the complex data distribution directly, the network is trained to predict the added noise $\bm{\epsilon}_{\theta}(\bm{z}_t,t)$ via a simplified variational objective~\cite{ho2020denoising}.

-Notably, to accommodate the requirements of image restoration and visible-to-infrared image translation tasks, the degraded visible image serves as the conditioning input $\bm{c}$ which is concatenated with the latent variable $\bm{z}_{t}\sim q(\bm{z}_{t}|\bm{z}_0)$ along the channel dimension and fed into the denoiser network for predicting the noise component $\bm{\epsilon}_\theta(\bm{z}_t,\bm{c},t)$.
-Here, $\bm{z}_{0}$ represents the latent representation of the clean visible image and the infrared image for the two respective tasks.
-During inference, we employ an accelerated deterministic approach following \cite{song2021denoising}.
-Therefore, after sampling the starting $\bm{z}_{T}$ from the prior distribution $p({\bm{z}_T})$, it can be deterministically transformed back to $\bm{z}_0$.
+To adapt this framework for image restoration and visible-to-infrared translation, we introduce task-specific conditioning: the degraded visible image serves as the condition $\bm{c}$, concatenated with the noisy latent $\bm{z}_t$ along the channel dimension.
+Consequently, the denoiser predicts the noise component as $\bm{\epsilon}_\theta(\bm{z}_t, \bm{c}, t)$.
+During inference, we adopt the accelerated deterministic sampling strategy from DDIM~\cite{song2021denoising} to efficiently recover $\bm{z}_0$ from $\bm{z}_T$.
+Here, $\bm{z}_0$ denotes the latent representation of the clean visible or infrared image depending on the task.